 • Criticized for focusing more on processes than people.

 • Consensual, democratic decision-making is not for everyone.

 Communicating the transformation vision and goals

-The IT transformation vision provided a holistic picture of what the organization will look like some time into the future.
-It guides transformation efforts, inspiring everyone to move forward and reducing conflict by everything in sync within the organization.
+The IT transformation vision provides a holistic picture of what the organization will look like some time into the future.
+It guides transformation efforts, inspiring everyone to move forward while reducing conflict by keeping everything in sync across the organization.

 A good vision statement for an IT transformation initiative is one that is aligned with the overall growth strategy of the organization.
-When setting up the vision statement, it is important to take everyone into stride.
+When setting up the vision statement, it is important to take key stakeholders into account.
 This includes not just stakeholders within the company but also others who will support the vision, such as third-party vendors, customers, shareholders, and more.